ductwork/ductwork.github.io/advanced/configuration.md

 # Configuration

-Ductwork is configured through a configuration file.
-The default lives at `config/ductwork.yml` There is a CLI option (`-c` or `--config`) for specifying the configuration file's relative path.
-This allows you to have multiple instances of `ductwork` run different pipelines and be scaled differently.
+Ductwork is configured through a YAML configuration file.
+The default configuration file is located at `config/ductwork.yml`.
+You can specify a different configuration file using the CLI option `-c` or `--config` with a relative path.
+This allows you to run multiple instances of Ductwork with different pipelines and scaling configurations.

-Below are all the configuration values, descriptions, and their defaults that are available to be tuned:
+Below are all available configuration values with their descriptions and defaults.

 ## `database`

-This configuration value determines the database to connect to in multi-database rails applications.
+Specifies which database to connect to in multi-database Rails applications.
 This value is converted to a symbol and passed to ActiveRecord's `connect_to` method in the `Ductwork::Record` abstract parent class.
-If no value is configured then the `connect_to` method is not called.
-The default value for this configuration is `nil`.
+If left unset, the `connect_to` method is not called and the default database is used.

-If you do use this configuration, then you'll need to manually move the generated migration files to the `migration_paths` directory for that database and run migrations.
+**Default:** `nil`

 ```yaml
 default: &default